Ports

 -

-In the port card, in the security groups field, click .
-If the security group selection is unavailable, traffic filtering (port security) is disabled in the network.
+In the port card, click in the security groups field.
+If security group selection is unavailable, traffic filtering (port security) is disabled in the network.
 To use security groups, create a new private network.

 -

-In the Security groups field, mark the groups you want to assign to the port, or click New security group and create a group.
+In the Security groups field, select the groups you want to assign to the port, or click New security group and create a group.

 -